ranitham/mindbody-laravel/src/docs/Api/ClientApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$RequestClientId = "RequestClientId_example"; // string | The ID of the client to query.
+$RequestClientId = "RequestClientId_example"; // string | Filters results to client with these ID.
 $RequestClientAssociatedSitesOffset = 56; // int | Used to retrieve a client’s pricing options from multiple sites within an organization when the client is associated with more than ten sites.
 To change which ten sites are searched, change this offset value.
 A value of 0 means that no sites are skipped and the first ten sites are returned.
 You can use the `CrossRegionalClientAssociations` value from `GET CrossRegionalClientAssociations` to determine how many sites the client is associated with.
 Note that you must always have `CrossRegionalLookup` set to `true` to use this parameter.<br />  Default: **0**    For example, if a client is associated with 25 sites, you need to call `GetClientServices` three times, as follows:  * Use `GET CrossRegionalClientAssociations` to determine how many sites a client is associated with, which tells you how many additional calls you need to make.  * Either omit `ClientAssociatedSitesOffset` or set it to 0 to return the client’s services (pricing options) from sites 1-10.  * Set `ClientAssociatedSitesOffset` to 10 to return the client pricing options from sites 11-20  * Set `ClientAssociatedSitesOffset` to 20 to return the client pricing options from sites 21-25
-$RequestCrossRegionalLookup = true; // bool | Used to retrieve a client’s data from multiple sites within an organization.
+$RequestCrossRegionalLookup = true; // bool | Used to retrieve a clients pricing options from multiple sites within an organization.When included and set to `true`,  it searches a maximum of ten sites with which this client is associated.When a client is associated with more than ten sites, use `ClientAssociatedSitesOffset` as many times as needed to search the additional sites with which the client is associated.
+You can use the `CrossRegionalClientAssociations` value from `GET CrossRegionalClientAssociations` to determine how many sites the client is associated with.
+Note that a `SiteID` is returned and populated in the `ClientServices` response when `CrossRegionalLookup` is set to `true`.
 Default: **false**
 $RequestEndDate = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Filters results to pricing options that are valid on or before this date.
-$RequestRequiredClientData = array("RequestRequiredClientData_example"); // string[] | Used to store the required type of data for particular client
+$RequestRequiredClientData = array("RequestRequiredClientData_example"); // string[] | Used to retrieve list of purchased services, contract details, membership details and arrival programs for a specific client.
+Default `ClientServices`, `ClientContracts`, `ClientMemberships` and `ClientArrivals` will be returned when `RequiredClientDatais` not set.
+When `RequiredClientData` is set to `Contracts` then only `ClientContracts` will be returned in the response.
+When `RequiredClientData` is set to Services then only `ClientServices` will be returned in the response.
+When `RequiredClientData` is set to `Memberships` then only `ClientMemberships` will be returned in the response.
+When `RequiredClientData` is set to `ArrivalPrograms` then only `ClientArrivals` will be returned in the response.
 $RequestStartDate = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Filters results to pricing options that are valid on or after this date.

 try {